 1957 – 1965

-Obviously, the sixth Chicago Blackhawks emblem showed minor alterations.
+The sixth Chicago Blackhawks emblem showed minor alterations.
 The black ring with the inscription “Black Hawks Chicago” remained unchanged.
 The white lines in the Indian’s hair turned yellow.
 One of the red feathers was changed to orange.
-In addition, Native American facial features were modified again.
+Also, Native American facial features were modified again.

 1965 – 1989